Welcome to today's edition of the Rush 24-7 podcast.

 Except for one caveat.

-Sooner or later, the Bill Gates of Energy will be identified and find a solution.
+Sooner or later, the Bill Gates of energy will be identified and find a solution.

-The mother of necessity always creates invention.
+To the market, the mother of necessity always creates invention.

-If the OPEC leaders are as wise as we're told they are, they have to be more worried about these high oil prices than anyone, because these prices, as they continue to rise, seal their doom.
+If the OPEC leaders are as wise as we're told they are, they have to be more worried about these high oil prices than anyone because these prices, as they continue to rise, seal their doom.

 We reach a point where we won't pay it.